CregALeg/Light-Party-5e/README.md

 - First draft of the class.
 22 Gadgets, and 3 subclasses; Automaton, Demolition and Marksman Industries.

 ## Monk
+### V1 16/05/2024
+ - First draft of the class, complete with 3 subclasses, 2 beta subclasses, and 18 Masterful Blitz techniques.

 ## Ninja